101 Cooking For Two

 • Salt and pepper - to taste or seasoning of your choice

-• Preheat the grill to get a surface temp of about 450°.
-That is medium-high on a standard gas grill and medium on a hot gas grill.
+• Preheat the grill to get a surface temp of about 450°F. That is medium-high on a standard gas grill and medium on a hot gas grill.
 Clean and oil the grill grates.

 clean and oil grill crates

-• Pat dry the chicken legs (chicken drumsticks) with paper towels.
-Rest at room temperature for 15-30 minutes before grilling if you have the time.
+• Pat the drumsticks dry with paper towels.
+If you have the time, let them rest at room temperature for 15-30 minutes before grilling.

 • Trim off excess skin and loose bones/tissue, especially in the joint area.

-• Check grill surface temperature and place chicken legs on the grill.
+• Check the grill surface temperature and place the chicken legs on the grill.
 Close the grill hood.
-Flip about every 5 minutes until the internal temp of 185° degrees—about 30-35 minutes.
+Flip about every 5 minutes until the internal temperature reaches 185°F, about 30-35 minutes.

 Your Own Private Notes